manandarak/fitness_booking_api/README.md

 3. Check Required Files
 Make sure you have these Python files in the same folder:

-app.py – the main Flask app (your script)
+app.py – the main Flask app

-models.py – contains load_classes, load_bookings, save_classes, save_bookings functions
+models.py – contains load_classes, load_bookings, save_classes, save_bookings

-utils.py – contains convert_to_timezone and validate_booking functions
+utils.py – contains convert_to_timezone and validate_booking

-data/ folder or JSON files (like classes and bookings data)
+data/ folder or JSON files like:

+classes.json

+bookings.json

 4. Start the Server
 Run the Flask app using: